What are the Symptoms of Latex Allergies?

 - Tingling sensations

-People with high-risk factors for latex allergy include those who have undergone multiple surgical operations, have spina bifida, or are persistently exposed to latex products.
+High-risk factors for latex allergy include those who have undergone multiple surgical procedures and specific diseases.

 If you are vulnerable to latex or have allergies related to it, please notify our office and, by all means, seek medical attention from your family physician.